-1. Administrative costs, including housing monitoring, are capped at \$200,000 adjusted annually for inflation or 5% of the statutory value of any land owned by the housing successor agency and of loans and grants receivable.

-a.
-In the City's case, 5% of \$4,901,111, or \$245,056.

-- 2. If the former Agency did not have outstanding housing production requirements, the housing successor agency is authorized to spend up to \$250,000 per year on homeless prevention and rapid rehousing services to individuals and families who are homeless or would be homeless without this assistance. - a.
+- 1. Administrative costs, including housing monitoring, are capped at \$200,000 adjusted annually for inflation or 5% of the statutory value of any land owned by the housing successor agency and of loans and grants receivable. - a.
+In the City's case, 5% of \$4,907,733, or \$245,387. - 2.
+If the former Agency did not have outstanding housing production requirements, the housing successor agency is authorized to spend up to \$250,000 per year on homeless prevention and rapid rehousing services to individuals and families who are homeless or would be homeless without this assistance. - a.
 In the City's case, the former Agency had a surplus of affordable housing production units.
 Therefore, the City is allowed to make this expenditure if it chooses and funding is available for such expenditures.

-1 Housing Asset Fund balances, revenues, and expenditures in this report differ slightly from the CAFR because the CAFR includes activity from Fund 463, the Hawthorne Blvd.
-Property Fund.
-This property is not managed by the Housing Successor and is, therefore, not reported on in this annual report.
+1 Housing Asset Fund balances, revenues, and expenditures in this report differ slightly from the CAFR because the CAFR includes activity from Fund 463.

 - 3. Remaining allowable expenditures must be spent to improve housing options affordable to households in the following income groups: - a.
 Extremely low income (households earning 30% or less of the Area Median Income ("AMI")) Minimum of 30% spent on housing options must be spent in this category. - b.
 Very low income (households earning 31% to 60% of the AMI) No requirements. - c.
 Low income (households earning 61% to 80% of the AMI) Maximum of 20% spent on housing options may be spent in this category. - d.
-No funding may be spent on moderate income households (earning 81% to 120% of the AMI), as was previously authorized by Redevelopment Law (HSC Section 33000, et. seq.).
+No funding may be spent on moderate income households (earning 81% to 120% of the AMI), as was previously authorized by redevelopment law.